-- There are no subsidies to offset the cost of student health insurance offered by your college or university.
+There are no subsidies to offset the cost of student health insurance offered by your college or university.
 Whatever the premium is, you’ll have to pay it in full in order to have coverage in place.

 Staying on your parents’ plan

-- You’ve got an option to remain on your parents’ health plan until you turn 26, regardless of whether your parents claim you as a dependent for tax purposes.
+You’ve got an option to remain on your parents’ health plan until you turn 26, regardless of whether your parents claim you as a dependent for tax purposes.
 That might work out well for you and your family, but it’s important to note that the plan’s network might not include hospitals and doctors in the area where you’re going to school, and also that health plans are not required to cover maternity care for dependents.

-- If there’s any chance that you might need maternity care, or if you’re concerned about the adequacy of your parents’ plan’s network in the area you’re going to school, you may want to consider getting your own plan instead.
+If there’s any chance that you might need maternity care, or if you’re concerned about the adequacy of your parents’ plan’s network in the area you’re going to school, you may want to consider getting your own plan instead.
 Regardless of whether you purchase a plan in the individual market – on or off-exchange – or enroll in the student health plan offered by your college, you’ll have maternity coverage and your plan will have a local provider network in the area where you purchase it.
-Your parents’ plan may or may not provide maternity coverage for dependants, as they’re not required to do so.

-But if you file your own tax returns and your household income doesn’t exceed 138 percent of the federal poverty level ($16,763 for a single individual in 2018), consider Medicaid as an option if your state has expanded the eligibility guidelines as called for in the ACA.
+But if you file your own tax returns and your household income doesn’t exceed 138 percent of the federal poverty level ($17,236 for a single individual in 2019), consider Medicaid as an option if your state has expanded the eligibility guidelines as called for in the ACA.

 Getting your own individual market plan

-If you file your own return, your subsidy eligibility will be based on your own income.
+If you file your own tax return, your subsidy eligibility will be based on your own income.
 (Note that household size is also part of the equation – if your parents’ income is counted, they’re also counted as members of the household when the household’s total income is compared with the federal poverty level guidelines.)